convexfi/spectralGraphTopology/README.md

     (2019).
 A unified framework for structured graph learning via spectral constraints. <https://arxiv.org/abs/1904.09792>

-In addition, consider citing the following bibliography according to its
+In addition, consider citing the following bibliography according to their implementation:
-implementation:

 <table>
 <colgroup>